crwen/ckv/README.md

 eg. we compact SSTable4, SSTable6, SSTable7 in level 0 with SSTable 3 in leve1, and generate a new SSTable 8.
 Then all vlogs that belongs to SSTable 4, 6, 7, 8, 3 will move to new SSTable 8.
 When it is time to GC, we merge all vlogs in SSTable 8 to one vlog.
 You can see figure below.

+> Now, I am refactoring using Rust.
+You can see https://github.com/crwen/ckv-rust
 ![](./doc/img/gc.svg)

 reference